 - Those who love (agape) Jesus will do what Jesus taught.
 John 14:15,23

 - If a person has material resources and the love (agape) of God within him, his heart will take care of his brother who is in need.
 1 John 3:17

 - Just as Christ through love (agape) acted on behalf of the church, so too the Christian husband is to be motivated by love (agape) to act on behalf of his wife.
 Ephesians 5:25-29

 If it were not enough that the proactive nature of agape has the power to rise above its environment, it can also empower passion and friendship!
 For example, when a spouse chooses to speak and act toward the mate with agape, this creates the loving environment in which eros and philia can thrive!
-Although this spouse might even perceive the other spouse as being unkind or rude, additional problems can be prevented by responding out of agape while it works at nurturing the growth of the other forms of love!
+Although this spouse might even perceive the other spouse as being unkind or rude, additional problems might be prevented by responding out of agape while agape provides the opportunity to nurture the growth of the other forms of love!

 If we announce to the world that we are concerned about accurately understanding biblical doctrine, it is not going to be impressed.
 What will cause them to take notice is if we demonstrate genuine agape.
 Jesus taught his disciples that the world would know they were his disciples if they would show agape toward one another.
 John 13:35